LonglongaaaGo/EXE-GAN/README.md

 ## Training
 - Prepare your dataset (download [FFHQ](https://github.com/NVlabs/ffhq-dataset), and [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans))
-- The folder structure of training and testing data are shown below:
+- The folder structure of training and testing data is shown below:
 ```
 root/
     test/